🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 Yeah.

-But the Protestant church and kind of how feminism has overtaken most of, not all for sure, but most of the Protestant church, especially truly kind of Bible believing churches that are not a part of any denominations within Protestantism.
+But the Protestant church and kind of how feminism has overtaken most of not all for sure, but most of the Protestant church, especially truly kind of Bible-believing churches that are not a part of any denominations within Protestantism, it's something to take a very, very strong look at, very strong look at, because that is part of the problem right now.

-Uh, because that that is part of the problem right now because you think that's the place you go to get correct teaching on what's in the Bible about kind of gender roles of what we're supposed to be doing and and responsibilities and duties that come with both of those roles.
+Because you think that's the place you go to get correct teaching on what's in the Bible about kind of gender roles and what we're supposed to be doing and responsibilities and duties that come with both of those roles.

 And you don't.